Garrett Marino

-Garrett Scott Marino (born August 3, 1994) is an American professional football defensive lineman for the Michigan Panthers of the United Football League (UFL).
+Garrett Scott Marino (born August 3, 1994) is an American professional football defensive lineman.
 He played college football at the University of Alabama at Birmingham.
 He has also played for the Saskatchewan Roughriders of the Canadian Football League (CFL).

 Early life

 Marino attended Mission Viejo High School in Mission Viejo, California.
 As a senior, he was a starter at defensive end, tallying 40 tackles and 14 sacks.
 He received All-League, All-Pac 5 Division, All-CIF, All-Orange County and second-team All-State honors.

 He also was named the MVP of both the Southern California All-Star Game and the Arizona vs. California All-Star Game.

 College career

 Marino committed to play at Arizona State University on January 15, 2013.
 He did not qualify academically and sat out the season.
 In 2014, he decided to accept a football scholarship from Montana State University instead.
 As a true freshman, he appeared in 6 games with 3 starts at defensive end, contributing with 8 tackles (one for a loss).
 On October 20, 2014, he was dismissed from the team for unspecified reasons.

 He signed a letter of intent with the University of Alabama at Birmingham in August 2015, and was forced to wait 2 years for the Blazers' football program to be reinstated from its original termination.
 He was redshirted in 2016.

 As a sophomore in 2017, he appeared in 13 games with 6 starts in the final games.
 He tallied 33 tackles (8 for loss).
 He had 5 tackles against Alabama A&M University.
 He made 4 tackles and one fumble recovery against the University of Texas at San Antonio.

 As a junior in 2018, he appeared in 13 games with 9 starts.
 He registered 19 tackles (6.5 for loss) and 3.5 sacks, while contributing to the team ranking ninth nationally in total defense.
 He had a 48-yard fumble return for a touchdown against Tulane University.
 He made 5 quarterback hurries and a safety against the University of North Texas.

 As a senior in 2019, he appeared in 14 games with 13 starts, posting 43 tackles (13.5 for loss), 6 sacks, 7 pass breakups, one forced fumble, one fumble recovery and one blocked kick.
 He had 9 tackles against Alabama State University and received C-USA Defensive Player of the Week honors.
 He made 5 tackles (3 for loss) against the University of North Texas to help the team win the C-USA West Division title in the final game of the regular season.
 He was named first-team All-Conference USA, after receiving honorable mentions in each of the two previous seasons.

 Marino played 40 games for the Blazers compiling 95 tackles, 28 tackles for loss, 10 sacks, 100 pass breakups, one forced fumble and 3 fumble recoveries.
 He also returned one fumble recovery for a 48-yard touchdown.